Pediatric Residency Educational Experience

 Traditionally, residency schedules have combined both inpatient and continuity clinic experiences in the same block.
 During inpatient rotations, residents find themselves having to leave their patient responsibilities prematurely to work in the continuity clinic.
 This can lead to frustration on the part of residents and faculty alike.

-Our schedule design decreases the conflict between inpatient and ambulatory responsibilities by separating these experiences into separate blocks: 4 week rotation + 2 weeks ambulatory.
+Our schedule design decreases the conflict between inpatient and ambulatory responsibilities by separating these experiences into separate blocks: 4 week rotation + 2 weeks ambulatory (see sample schedule).
 Ambulatory blocks include time for research and independent study in addition to continuity clinic, adolescent medicine, and community pediatrics.

 - Orthopedic Surgery